SK-EID/mid-rest-java-client/README.md

 # Requirements
 * Java 1.8
-* Internet access to Mobile-ID demo environment (to run integration tests)
+* Access to Mobile-ID demo environment (to run integration tests)

 # Maven
 You can use the library as a dependency from the Maven Central (http://mvnrepository.com/artifact/ee.sk.mid/mid-rest-java-client)